-Essays on the cross-section of returns, 2002, The Wharton School, University of Pennsylvania.
+Essays on the cross-section of returns, 2002, The Wharton School, University of Pennsylvania

 A search and matching model with credible bargaining, when calibrated to the mean and volatility of unemployment in the postwar sample, can potentially explain the unemployment crisis in the Great Depression.

-Anomalies, 2005, NBER working paper 11322.
-Not for publication.
-Runner-up, Best Paper Award at the 2005 Utah Winter Finance Conference.
+Zhang, Lu, 2005, Anomalies, NBER working paper 11322, runner-up, Best Paper Award at the 2005 Utah Winter Finance Conference

 An economic explanation for why investment and profitability play a fundamental role in the cross section of expected stock returns.

 [All articles are the sole copyright of the respective publishers.
 Materials are provided for educational use only]